koii-network/ezsandbox/Lesson 2/README.md

 ## Part I. Node to Node Communication

 So far, we've become familiar with deploying and debugging our own tasks on the Node application.
-Everything we've until now has only really involved a single node, with a task that was independent of other nodes.
+Everything we've done until now has only really involved a single node, with a task that was independent of other nodes.

-This may not always be the case however; having a way to collaborate with other nodes can be extremely useful for writing tasks used for decentralized social applications and Web3 gaming.
+This may not always be the case however; having a way to collaborate with other nodes can be extremely useful for writing tasks used for decentralized social applications, Web3 gaming, and many other smaller tasks such as mathematical computations.

 ### Koii on UPnP